 A little EP to purge some final tracks from my archive and out into the world...

 To be honest I don't remember much about quitting The Biscuits (Rich T and the Biscuits, that is to say - my first rock and roll band ever!).
-We played two awesome gigs of three songs each, and went our separate ways after Pieman's Party.
+We played two awesome gigs, and went our separate ways after Pieman's Party.
 But - what gigs!

-Anyway, shout out to Pieman, Harry, Loz, Weeksy, Joe Pax and whoever else was there to see us!
+Anyway, shout out to the Biscuits - Pieman, Harry, Loz, Weeksy, Joe Paxton - and whoever came to see us!

 Review of Quitting The Biscuits